_disable_streams_pool_auto_tuning

 Oracle Database Heterogeneous Connectivity Administrator's GuideIf you plan to propagate messages from a source queue at a database to a destination queue at another database, then create a private database link between the database containing the source queue and the database containing the destination queue.
 Each database link should use a

-clause for the user propagating messages between databases.For example, to create a database link to a database named
+CONNECTTOclause for the user propagating messages between databases.For example, to create a database link to a database named

-, run the following statement:See Also:
+dbs2.netconnecting as a Streams administrator namedstrmadmin, run the following statement:See Also:

 Oracle Database Administrator's Guide for more information about creating database links